Cancer Research UK logo.

 Smoking

 When you smoke, it passes through the larynx on its way to your lungs.
 This smoke contains harmful chemicals.
 Smoking tobacco (cigarettes, pipes, cigars) increases your risk of developing laryngeal cancer.
-It is one of the main risk factors for laryngeal cancer in the western world.
+It is one of the main risk factors for laryngeal cancer.

 Drinking alcohol